-What To Do After the Judge Sustains Your Objection
+What To Do After the Judge Sustains Your Team’s Objection

-If you objected to opposing counsel’s question, and the judge sustains your objection, the witness cannot answer the question.
+If your team objected to opposing counsel’s question, and the judge sustains the objection, the witness cannot answer the question.
 Opposing counsel has to ask another question.

-Move to Strike if the Judge Sustains Your Objection to Testimony that a Witness Provided
+Your Team Should Move to Strike if the Judge Sustains its Objection to Testimony

-If you objected to testimony that a witness gave, and the judge sustained your objection, you need to move to strike the witness’s improper testimony.
+If your team objected to testimony that a witness gave, and the judge sustained the objection, your team should move to strike the witness’s improper testimony.

-This means you ask the judge to exclude the improper testimony from evidence.
+This means your team asks the judge to exclude the improper testimony from evidence.
 When the judge strikes improper testimony from the record, they don’t consider it when deciding the verdict.
 The stricken testimony also can’t be used by either party.
-Just pretend the witness never said whatever was stricken, and be sure not to use it in your closing argument.
+Your team should just pretend the witness never said whatever was stricken, and be sure not to use it in your closing argument.

-What To Do If the Judge Overrules Your Objection
+What To Do If the Judge Overrules Your Team’s Objection

-If the judge overrules your objection, you’ll sit back down and move on.
-You’ll be graceful about this.
-You won’t roll your eyes or throw up your hands in frustration.
+If the judge overrules your team’s objection, the attorney who made the objection simply sits back down and moves on.
+They will be graceful about this.
+They won’t roll your eyes or throw up their hands in frustration.

 I’ve seen some mock trial attorneys say “Thank you, Your Honor”, as if they are thanking the judge for overruling their objection.
 This strikes me as weird and insincere.
 It also makes me doubt for a minute that the attorney understands that “overruled” means that they lost.

-If you feel like the judge listened very patiently to an argument you made, a response, such as “understood” or “yes, Your Honor” might be appropriate.
+If the judge listened very patiently to an argument your team made, a response such as “understood” or “yes, Your Honor” might be appropriate.
 But, otherwise, there’s really no need to say anything after a judge rules on an objection.